unazed/python-micro--optimizations/README.md

 last_item = i
 ```

-Logical enough, right?
+Logical enough.
 Python doesn't have block scopes, so this'd work as intended.

-# should i use raw sockets or should i create my own interface to raw sockets?
+# should i use bare sockets or should i create my own interface to bare sockets?

 **NOTE:** Although this may seem oddly specific, this applies to the general concept of creating wrappers for lower level libraries.